 Laugavegur – A High Street With a History

-From Hlemmur, head down Laugavegur, past the infamous phallological museum.
-Laugavegur is one of the oldest streets in Reykjavik, originally a rural route to Laugardalur from the burgeoning village by the Reykjavík harbour.
-At the time Reykjavik was barely a town – in 1900, the population was only 6.000 people – and laundry was done the old fashioned way, carried 6 km out of town, dunked in a geothermal hot spring, washed and carried back, wet and heavy.
+From Hlemmur, head down Laugavegur, one of the oldest streets in Reykjavik, originally a rural route to Laugardalur from the burgeoning village by the Reykjavík harbour.
+At the time Reykjavik was barely a town – in 1900, the population was only 6.000 people – and laundry was done the old-fashioned way, carried 6 km out of town, dunked in a geothermal hot spring, washed and carried back, wet and heavy.
 Today, Laugavegur is lined with shops selling everything from hardware to high fashion!